Ustekinumab for psoriasis

 Precautions when considering ustekinumab

-- Exercise caution when considering the use of ustekinumab in patients with a chronic infection or a history of recurrent infection.
-Serious infections, such as cellulitis, diverticulitis, osteomyelitis, viral infections, gastroenteritis, pneumonia, and urinary tract infections requiring hospitalisation, have been reported in the drug development programme.
+- Chronic infection or a history of recurrent infection.
 Ustekinumab should not be administered until the infection resolves or is adequately treated.

 - Ustekinumab should not be administered to patients with active tuberculosis.
 Prior to biologic treatment, chest X-ray, Mantoux and/or quantiferon gold testing should be performed.
 Consider anti-tuberculosis therapy prior to initiation of utekinumab in patients with a past history of latent or active tuberculosis.
 Patients receiving ustekinumab should be monitored closely for signs and symptoms of active tuberculosis during and after treatment.